 - encourages young musicians, presently at a primary and secondary level, to develop their talents through further education at tertiary level, leading to a career in music.

 - assists in widening young people’s participation in playing a style of music familiar to their culture across the community.

 - reflects a world-wide resurgence in popularity of the big band swinging sound of exponents such as, Count Basie, Benny Goodman, Glen Miller, Tommy Dorsey, Gerry Bosman as well as encouraging the performance of music composed and arranged by South African musicians.

 - promotes awareness of the big band jazz style, gaining young fans and reviving fond memories of the swing era for many older fans.

 - attracts growing support from the business and public community.

 - associated with and supported by the S.A.
 College of Music.

-Seniors Concert The Festival invites service organisations such as Lions and Rotary who provide transport, to bring seniors from the community to join us on the Saturday morning of the Festival, where they are entertained by various big bands.
+Seniors Concert the Festival invites service organisations such as Lions and Rotary who provide transport, to escort seniors from the community to join us on the Saturday morning of the Festival, where they are entertained by various big bands.
 This is a very popular event which has the seniors tapping their feet and full of praise for the young musicians.

 Chisa Community Outreach Project which is held on the Saturday afternoon of the Festival, is a special performance to an invited audience of 620 youngsters from the disadvantaged community, they are entertained by a number of music groups.